Davenport tide pools

-The Davenport Tide Pools are located just past the town of Davenport, California in the United States.
-They are located off Davenport Landing, which is a street off Highway 1.
-The tide pools are unique due to the ridges that run up and down the tide pools, allowing for different organisms to live close, even though in a normal habitat they would be unable to do so.
-The Beach is open sunrise to sunset, and is day use only.
+The Davenport Tide Pools are located just past the town of Davenport, California, in the United States.
+They are located where Davenport Landing Road loops to the sea off Highway 1.
+Parallel ridges running perpendicular to the sea separate the tide pools from each other and make them unique, producing communities in which organisms which normally could not live in close proximity to each other can do so.
+The beach is day use only, open sunrise to sunset.

 Geography

 The normal tide pool is separated into two main zones.
-The Intertidal zone and the Subtidal zone.
-The Intertidal zone is only covered with sea water during high tide, while the Subtidal zone is closer to the ocean and is covered during low tide.
-The distinctive separation of organisms into bands along the shoreline is called Zonation.
-However, the Davenport Tide pools are unique in the fact that there are many rifts and ridges in the rock formations, allowing water to reach high on the beach during low tide.
+The intertidal zone and the subtidal zone.
+The intertidal zone is covered with sea water only during high tide, while the subtidal zone is closer to the ocean and is covered during low tide.
+The distinctive separation of organisms into bands along the shoreline is called zonation.
+However, the Davenport Tide Pools are unique in the fact that there are many rifts and ridges in the rock formations, allowing water to reach high on the beach during low tide.
 This allows species that normally are not found together to live close.

-"In contrast, gastropods are not fed upon in proportion to their abundance and availability.
+In contrast, gastropods are not fed upon in proportion to their abundance and availability.
 Only 2 species of gastropods, the black turban snail, Tegula, and the ribbed limpet, Acwaea scabra, are of any real importance to Pisaster as food.
-Of these, A. scabra lives higher in the intertidal region than Pisaster, its lower limit overlapping only slightly the upper limit of P. ocliraccrrs."
+Of these, A. scabra lives higher in the intertidal region than Pisaster, its lower limit overlapping only slightly the upper limit of P. ochraceus.

-As shown, the Davenport Tide Pool's rifts and ridges allow the Sea Star to reach limpets and snails in high tidal zones.
+As shown, the Davenport Tide Pools' rifts and ridges allow sea stars to reach limpets and snails in high tidal zones.
 This is a very prominent geographical feature at the Davenport Tide Pools since one would not normally see sea stars so high up the beach.

 The tide pools also have multiple sea caves and a smaller rock formation that is reminiscent of the bridges Natural Bridges State Beach.
 The last prominent geological feature is the high cliffs above the tide pools.